tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

 In most cases, this simplifies the dispatching of events.

-However, unlike iterators or generators, you cannot
+However, unlike iterators or generators, you cannot send data from your listener to your observable.
+This can make some things harder to reason about (add examples here).

 ---